 Parent Company of Local Motors Organizes Challenge to Accelerate Deployments, Enable Winning Cities to Educate the Public on Autonomous Mobility

 “The world is eagerly searching for innovative solutions for sustainable transportation.
-Over the past few weeks, we’ve provided nearly 2,000 Olli rides to thrilled audiences including government decision makers,” Jay Rogers, CEO and co-founder of LM Industries, said.
+Over the past few weeks, we’ve provided nearly 2,000 Olli rides to thrilling audiences including government decision-makers,” Jay Rogers, CEO, and co-founder of LM Industries said.
 “This challenge is a meaningful opportunity for local and business leaders to take the next step and put their collective heads together to envision how mobility is going to change in their communities, and then have the opportunity to immediately test that vision.”

 “The Olli challenge from LM Industries paves the way for those in my home district of Sacramento, and across California, to explore how autonomous vehicles can best serve their communities,” said Congresswoman Matsui.
 “Participants will gain direct insight into public benefits of autonomy, learn how to ensure roadway safety, and enhance our global competitiveness in the Innovation economy.
 I’m proud to be a part of this collaborative project as it encourages innovation and helps build frameworks for regulation.”

 Olli, an environmentally-friendly vehicle designed to change the future of mobility, employs a robust autonomous drive system developed by Robotic Research.
 It is approximately 30% 3D-printed, utilizing direct digital manufacturing which allows us to bring Olli to market at an unprecedented speed.
 A safe and efficient shuttle, Olli is a viable and sustainable transportation option for cities, hospitals, campuses, entertainment districts, and any other location where people need to move from one place to another.